ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2012_PLOS_Mars,
-    author = "Mars, Franck and Navarro, Jordan", title = "Where we look when we drive with or without active steering wheel control", journal = "PloS one",
+    author = "Mars, Franck and Navarro, Jordan", journal = "PloS one",
-    volume = "7",
     number = "8",
     pages = "e43858",
-    year = "2012",
-    publisher = "Public Library of Science"
+    publisher = "Public Library of Science",
+    title = "Where we look when we drive with or without active steering wheel control", volume = "7",
+    year = "2012"
 }
 </pre>
 </ul>